Polygenic hypercholesterolaemia

 Treatments

-Your doctor will talk to you about bring your cholesterol levels down to prevent serious illness.
+Your doctor will talk to you about reducing your cholesterol level to prevent serious illness.
 This can be with medicines such as statins.

 There are changes you can make to your lifestyle too.
 For example, stopping smoking if you smoke, drinking alcohol within the recommended limits, being physically active and eating a heart-healthy diet.